-2)thought it looked ok on the camera display
+- Thought it looked ok on the camera display.

-Instead of taking just one picture, take five of the same, move a little bit and take 5 more!
+Instead of taking just one picture, take five of the same, move a little bit and take five more!

 Not to worry, you can delete the useless ones tomorrow, and you have a much better chance to get the picture the way you really want it.

-Think about it, are you more likely to hit the bullseye throwing 10 darts, or just 1?
+Think about it, are you more likely to hit the bullseye throwing 10 darts or just one?

-Rule number one of photography: never shoot something facing the sun; you will end up with a miserably black picture with a huge white spot where the sun is.
+Rule #1 of photography: Never shoot something facing the sun; you will end up with a miserably black picture with a huge white spot where the sun is.
 Also, shooting towards the sun will create light reflections into your lens, and you will see light smears or weird flashy hexagons (these effects are known as "lens flare" or just "flare") in your picture.

 But really, what is wrong with that?

 I am not encouraging you to take a picture of a group of friends with the sun behind their backs, but with some trial and error, you will be able to take terrific, highly creative pictures shooting towards the sun.